 Based on the Singapore National Curriculum, our school’s mathematics program has a comprehensive and rigorous coverage.
-Mathematical experiences are taught in steps, each in turn lay the foundation for the next.
-The curriculum is taught from a base of concrete experience, with an intention to build relationship between mathematical objects and ideas constructed in the mind of the learner.
+Mathematical experiences are taught in steps, each, in turn, lay the foundation for the next.
+The curriculum is taught from a base of concrete experience, with an intention to build the relationship between mathematical objects and ideas constructed in the mind of the learner.
 In the early years, manipulation of concrete materials provides the foundation upon which children can actively build mathematical ideas.
 At all level, teachers draw on students' knowledge of the world to ensure that abstract ideas are linked to something familiar.

 The approaches to teaching and learning in mathematics is characterised by the following:

 1. Teaching from a base of concrete experience

 3. Using a variety of modes of classroom activities

 5. Recognising individual differences and different learning styles and needs

 The mathematics curriculum is divided into four main strands:

 1. Space – shape and space, colour, location, use of language for space, use of information and communication technology.